TomatenKuchenDEV/docs/docs/voicenotify.md

 ### Cooldown {#cooldown}

-This setting changes the cooldown in which no message is sent.
+This setting changes the cooldown in which no join notification is sent.
 It can be used to reduce ping spam.
-The minimum value for both settings is 15 seconds.

 - `user` changes the cooldown per user: Once a user triggers a message, they won't trigger another message until the cooldown is over, regardless of which voice channel they join.
 Default: three minutes (`3m`)
 - `channel` changes the cooldown per channel: Once a user triggers a message in a channel, the channel won't send another message until the cooldown runs out - regardless of which user joins.
 Default: one minute (`1m`)

+The minimum value for both settings is 15 seconds.